 The enlightened enterpreneur asked the Venetian architect Carlo Scarpa, one of the most important architect of 20th century, to design the Negozio Olivetti as a splendid showcase for the celebrated typewriters and calculators produced by Olivetti.

 Shortly after its launch, it was transformed into an exhibition space for small yet prestigious art shows.
 In 1997 Olivetti closed its prestigious flagship store.
-The following year a souvenir shop was opened here, an activity not really in keeping with the fine of the premises.
+The following year a souvenir shop was opened here, an activity not really in keeping with the fine architecture of the premises.

 Carlo Scarpa's hallmark is the meticulous attention to details and to the materials used combined with an outstanding spatial quality to form a stunning seamless whole.
 This is the extraordinary tale narrated by the Negozio Olivetti in Piazza San Marco in Venice.